prodigystd/libraryApi/README.md

 The server implements the following methods:

-Selecting all books by one author
+Selecting all books by one author<br />
-Getting the author on the book
+Getting the author on the book<br />
 Getting a list of books written by exactly 2 co-authors.
-Result: book - number of co-authors.
+Result: book - number of co-authors.<br />
-Requirements:
+Requirements:<br />

 Code according to PSR standards and it is forbidden to use any frameworks or program libraries